Altiplano Adventure

 Visas

 British nationals don’t need a visa to visit Bolivia or Chile.
 Your passport must contain an entry stamp, otherwise you’ll have to pay a fine to leave the country.
 If you enter Bolivia overland, make sure your passport is stamped at both sides of the border with an exit stamp from the country you are leaving and an entry stamp on the Bolivian side.
 Your passport should be valid for a minimum period of six months from date of entry.
-Some other nationalities including various European nationalities and citizens of the USA, do require a visa.
-Feel free to contact us if you are unsure.
+Some other nationalities including various European nationalities and citizens of the USA, do require a visa – EU and US citizens can obtain this on arrival, for approx. US$180, although the immigration queues can be very long.
+We recommend getting this in advance, if you can.

 Visa regulations can change however and so we recommend that you contact your nearest embassy for the most up to date information.